 How do we meet for sessions?

-We will connect on Zoom at the time of our appointment.
-You will also have the option to connect through the phone or Skype if this is more convenient for you.
+We will meet on Zoom.
+You will also have the option to connect through phone or Skype if this is more convenient for you.

 Is meditation for everyone?

 We sometimes think that meditation best fits people with certain personalities and lifestyles, but my experience has shown me it is accessible to everyone.
 Experienced meditators have included contemplatives and driven individuals, yoga practitioners and CrossFit athletes, extroverts and introverts, hermits and lovers of communal life.

 The one trait that these people share is their interest and curiosity for working with their minds, and an experience or intuition for how much our minds affect our experience of life.